-Huxford, Samuel W. "Wye": Instructor of Biblical Studies, V.P. for Student Development and Dean of the Chapel (1976).
-B.A. in Christian Ministry, Point University; M.Div. in New Testament, Cincinnati Bible College & Seminary.
+Huxford, Samuel W. (Wye): Instructor of Biblical Studies, VP for Spiritual Formation and Dean of the Chapel (1976).
+B.A. in Christian Ministry, Point University; M.Div. in New Testament, Cincinnati Bible University and Seminary.

-Huxford, Sarah G.: Instructor of Communications, Director of Communications (2005).
-BA in English, Wofford College; Master of Mass Communication, University of South Carolina
+Huxford, Sarah G.: Instructor of Communications and English (2009).
+B.A. in English and German, Wofford University; Master of Mass Communications, University of South Carolina.

 Kemper, Alan E.: Assistant Professor of Business (2010).
-BS in Management, Georgia Institute of Technology; Master of Business Administration, Auburn University.
+B.S. in Management, Georgia Institute of Technology; M.B.A., Auburn University.

-Macenczak, Kimberly P.: Professor of Education & History, V.P. for Academic Affairs and Dean of the Faculty (1991).
-B.A. in History, Milligan College; M.A.T. in History, Georgia State University; Ph.D. in Education, Georgia State University.
+Macenczak, Kimberly P.: Professor of Education and History, VP of Academic Affairs (1999).

+B.A. in History, Milligan University; M.A.T. in History, Georgia State University; Ph.D. in Social Foundations of Education.

 Moffatt, Gregory K.: Professor of Psychology (1985).

 B.A. in Human Relations, Milligan College; M.S. in Community Counseling, Georgia State University; B.Th. in New Testament, Point University; Ph.D. in Educational Psychology, Georgia State University.

-Morris, John H.: Instructor in Biblical Studies (2009).
+Morris, John H.: Assistant Professor of Christian Ministries (2009).

 B.A. in Biology, Emory University; M.Div. with Biblical Languages, New Orleans Theological Seminary; Master of Theology, New Orleans Baptist Theological Seminary; Ph.D. in New Testament, New Orleans Baptist Theological Seminary.